pauliceia/vgiws/doc/api/login.md

 - Error codes:
     - 400 (Bad Request): Invalid token.
     - 403 (Forbidden): Forbidden request.
-    - 409 (Conflict): It is necessary to pass a 'token' in front of URL.
     - 500 (Internal Server Error): Problem when do a login.
 Please, contact the administrator.
 - Notes: